 Learn more about Spanish tapas: 500 Tapas: The Only Tapas Compendium You’ll Ever Need

 So, what are tapas?
 The concept of tapas has evolved over the years.
 It once was the case that a tapa came free with a drink.
 It was a small morsel of food placed on a drink coaster, which was then placed on top of the drink, to keep the flies out.
 Oh, how times have changed.
 Although there are still areas of Spain where tapas are complimentary with the purchase of a drink this is much harder to find when it comes to Barcelona tapas bars.
 The same is true for tapas in Madrid.
 And, from simple morsels of food to complex tapas, it is now possible to find elaborate tapas bars, with truffles and other luxury ingredients to fancy up the concept of tapas.

 Check out our San Sebastian Food Travel Guide for more on Basque-style tapas

 For me, though, the simple tapas in Barcelona remain my favorite.
 Costing as little as €2-3, and served alongside a €2 glass of cava, the Spanish sparkling wine, you can see why I enjoy eating in Spain so much.
-And, it’s impossible to travel to Barcelona without spending a full learning how to eat tapas in Barcelona.
+And, it’s impossible to travel to Barcelona without spending a few days learning how to eat tapas in Barcelona.

 Our List of The 10 Best Tapas in Barcelona